The Spectacular Spider-Man (TV series): #SaveSpectacularSpiderMan movement

-On December 20, 2022, the iteration of Peter Parker from The Spectacular Spider-Man was revealed to be making an appearance in the upcoming film Spider-Man: Across the Spider-Verse (2023) through his inclusion on promotional material, with producer and writer Christopher Miller confirming his presence in the film to a fan on Twitter.
-In the film, Parker will be an alternate Spider-Man featured as a member of the Spider-Forces led by Miguel O' Hara / Spider-Man 2099 (Oscar Isaac).
-His inclusion in the film prompted positive reactions from fans of the series, as well as responses from co-showrunner Victor Cook, and lead artist Sean "Cheeks" Galloway, who were similarly appreciative of their show's acknowledgement.

 Home media

 The series was initially developed so that each three to four episode arc could be edited together into a feature-length home video release.
 The first DVD for the show, entitled "Attack of the Lizard", followed this plan with the first three episodes edited together to form a stand-alone story with additional footage.
 The region 1 version was released on September 9, 2008.

 This release strategy changed with the region 1 release of the second and third DVDs of the series on March 17, 2009.
 Originally promoted with the titles "Rise of the Supervillains" and "The Goblin Strikes" respectively, these releases were revised to feature the televised versions of the episodes and were ultimately released as numbered volumes.
 Since then, retailer stores have stopped releasing "Attack of the Lizard", and have replaced it with volume 1.
 Volume 4 was released in region 1 on April 28, 2009, in the same format.
 "The Spectacular Spider-Man: The Complete First Season" DVD was released in region 1 on July 28, 2009.
 DVD volume 5 was released in region 1 on November 17, 2009.
 DVD volumes 6 and 7 were released on February 16, 2010.
 DVD volume 8 was released on April 27, 2010.
 The first 4 volumes that comprise season 1 for region 2 have been released with volumes 3 and 4 having been released on August 23, 2010.
 To coincide with the theatrical release of The Amazing Spider-Man 2, Sony Pictures Home Entertainment released The Spectacular Spider-Man: The Complete Series on Blu-ray on April 25, 2014.

-On July 9th, 2022, the entire series was made available to stream on Netflix but was later removed on December 16th, 2022.
+On July 9, 2022, the entire series was made available to stream on Netflix but was later removed on December 16, 2022.
 The series was additionally added to Disney+ on October 19, 2022.
+On December 4, 2023 it was removed.
+The series is available to stream on Amazon Prime Video through purchase.